Reducing the Risk of a Shark Encounter:

 - Avoid being in the water during darkness or twilight hours when sharks are most active and have a competitive sensory advantage.

-- Do not enter the water if bleeding from an open wound or if menstruating --- a shark's olfactory ability is acute.
+- Do not enter the water if bleeding from an open wound, and enter with caution if menstruating --- a shark's olfactory ability is acute.

 - Wearing shiny jewelry is discouraged because the reflected light resembles the sheen of fish scales.